benjbuch/octo_waffle/part_10-working_with_tables.md

 Data can be tabulated in one of two ways: A tidy and a messy one.

-> If each variable forms a column and each row represents a single
+> If each variable forms a column, each row represents a single
-> observation, we refer to this as **tidy data**.
+> observation, and each cell represents a single value, we refer to this
+> as **tidy data**.

 Having your data tidied is crucial for facilitating data manipulation, modelling, and visualization\!